thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 #### Critique of Earthly Power

 Throughout the Bible, there is a consistent critique of human power structures that become oppressive.
-Prophets condemned corrupt kings, and Jesus Himself challenged the religious and political establishments of His day.
+Prophets condemned corrupt kings and Jesus Himself challenged the religious and political establishments of His day.
 The early church often stood in opposition to the Roman Empire's demands for worship, highlighting a loyalty to a higher authority that transcended earthly control.